Overview

 Frontend Collection

-The React SDK securely collects and tokenizes payment information in the browser.
+The React SDK securely collects and tokenizes information in the browser.

 3